TolulopeOyejide/ForecastX/README.md

 # ForecastX – Company Sales Prediction App
 ForecastX is a complete MLOps pipeline designed to generate accurate sales forecasts.
-It ingests historical product s(CSV/Excel) and delivers actionable predictions of future sales for individual customers.
+It ingests historical products(CSV/Excel) and delivers actionable predictions of future sales for individual customers.
 This solution enables businesses to proactively manage inventory, optimize marketing strategies, and improve overall decision-making.

 ## Features